Menu

 Working in partnership with the Trust Board, school governors offer strategic guidance, rather than getting involved in the operational aspects of a school.
 They oversee and monitor the effectiveness of the school in areas such as finance, school improvement and pupil outcomes, safeguarding, estates, policy and compliance and HR.
 They hold the senior leadership team to account whilst also acting as a critical friend to the headteacher.
 Most importantly, they help to ensure that children are safe and happy in school and achieve the best possible outcomes.

-Governors typically attend between 4 and 6 governing body meetings per year, each of which can last between 2 and 2.5 hours.
+Governors and trustees typically attend between 4 and 6 governing body meetings per year, each of which can last between 2 and 2.5 hours.
 They may also attend school events and carry out other activities in school including monitoring visits.
 There is also some time spent on preparing for meetings, reviewing documents, and engaging in professional development.
+Trustees also hold committee and link trustee roles.

-Giving Back: Governors contribute to the education and well-being of young people.
+Giving Back: Governors and trustees contribute to the education and well-being of young people.

 Skills Development: Gain valuable skills in strategic planning, communication, and leadership.

-Personal Growth: Being a governor can be a rewarding and fulfilling experience, helping individuals develop personally and professionally.
+Personal Growth: Being a governor or trustee can be a rewarding and fulfilling experience, helping individuals develop personally and professionally.

-Impact: Governors have a significant impact on the school and the lives of its pupils and staff.
+Impact: Governors and trustees have a significant impact on the school, the Trust and the lives of its pupils and staff.

 To be eligible to volunteer for a governance role you need:

-Governors usually serve a four-year term of office.
+Governors and trustees usually serve a four-year term of office.

 Different types of school governors are appointed in different ways:

-Academy or co-opted position: The governing body will vote to appoint you as a school governor.
+Academy or co-opted position: The governing body or Trust Board will vote to appoint you as a school governor or trustee.

 Parent governors: Your parent peers will vote to elect you.